remorses/vitro/README.md

 ## Unique features (in progress)

 -   CSS debug (injects border to every div, to see all components outlines)
+-   Open in Vscode (via url with `vscode://file`)
+-   view in Full screen
+-   see render counts and time

 ## How it works